 Tea tree oil is the best solution for dandruff.
-However, there is no scientific evidence that tea tree oil undoubtedly increases beard growth.
-But it keeps your beard healthy preventing itchiness, beardruff and bacterial infection.
+However, there is no scientific evidence that tea tree oil increases beard growth.
+But it keeps your beard healthy, prevents itchiness, beardruff and bacterial infection.

 You can check it out here to know more in detail about it!

 These active constituents have a vital role in maintaining healthy hair follicles.
 As a result, it increases beard growth.

 - Delay grey hair.
 If you want to reverse your grey hair unanimously, you can check out our article here!

 - It conditions not only your hair but also the flawless skin beneath it as well.

 Lime is a fruitful source of vitamin c that ostensibly promotes hair growth.
 Apart from it, lime works as a conditioner to soften your hair.
 It also strengthens your hair preventing hair fall.